dfilatov/lrt/README.md

         };
     },

-    // all units will be joined into chunks with budget limited to 20ms
+    // All units will be joined into chunks with budget limited to 20ms
     budget: 20
 });

+// Run task
+const promise = task.run();

-// You can wait until task has completed task.promise.then(
+// Wait until task has completed promise.then(
     result => {
         console.log(result);
     },